 - STEM & BUS Tutoring helps undergraduate students navigate a variety of 100 and 200 level STEM & BUS courses-through free peer tutoring in-person and online.
 Students can select occasional or weekly tutoring sessions through the TracCloud system or visit the Drop-In Center, located in the Carothers Library lower level room LL004.
-The TracCloud application is available through URI Microsoft 365 single sign-on and more detailed information and instructions can be found at uri.edu/aec/tutoring. - Academic Skills Development courses and programs teach students how to plan and apply time management and study strategies.
-UCS 160: Success in Higher Education is a one-credit course on strategic approaches to planning and studying.
-UCS 161x: Becoming a Self Directed Student teaches strategies for taking greater control over their academic work and lives.
-Academic Consultations are 1 to 1 meetings that help individual students to address their academic challenges.
-Students can schedule in-person or online consultations with David Hayes on Starfish.
-Study Your Way to Success is a self-guided web portal connecting students to tips and strategies on studying and time management related topics.
-For information or help with scheduling, contact Dr. Hayes directly at davidhayes@uri.edu. - The Undergraduate Writing Center provides peer writing support to students in any class, at any stage of the writing process: from understanding an assignment and brainstorming ideas, to developing, organizing, and revising a draft.
+The TracCloud application is available through URI Microsoft 365 single sign-on and more detailed information and instructions can be found at uri.edu/aec/tutoring. - Academic Skills Development programs teach students to develop and apply metacognitive thinking strategies to improve their time management, problem solving and study skills.
+UCS 160: Success in Higher Education is a 1-credit course on planning and managing work and studying in college.
+UCS 161: Becoming a Self Directed Student teaches strategies for identifying and overcoming challenges in academic work and life.
+Academic Consultations are 1 to 1 in-person or online consultations that help students to directly address individual academic challenges.
+Students can schedule sessions with Peer Academic Consultants on TracCloud or with Dr. David Hayes on Starfish.
+Finally, Study Your Way to Success is a self-guided web portal connecting students to tips and strategies on studying and time management related topics.
+For information or help with scheduling, contact Dr. Hayes directly at davidhayes@uri.edu - The Undergraduate Writing Center provides peer writing support to students in any class, at any stage of writing: from understanding an assignment and brainstorming ideas, to developing, organizing, and revising a draft.
 Writing consultations are available through: 1) 25- or 50-minute in-person appointments, 2) synchronous online appointments, and 3) asynchronous written feedback.
-Synchronous appointments hosted by WCOnline are video-based, with audio, chat, document-sharing, and live captioning capabilities, to meet a range of accessibility needs.
-View availability and book online at uri.mywconline.com.
-For more information, visit uri.mywconline.com.
-For more information, visit uri.mywconline.com.
+Students can view availability and book online through URI Microsoft 365 single sign-on via the WCOnline (Undergrad) app.
+For more information, visit uri.edu/aec/writing.